š²š¹ 17 Marvellous Facts about Malta

 Do you know any interesting facts about Malta?
 Share them in the comments section below!

-Are you fascinated with the Mediterranean islands?
+Are you fascinated with the islands of the Mediterranean?
 Check out these fun facts about Cyprus